 - a couple drops of oil

 Personally, I used what I had on hand, what was accessible at the moment.
-A stone mortar, ground frankincense and myrrh, just prior to adding the water, a few drops of oil.
+A stone mortar, ground frankincense and myrrh, just prior to adding the water, ans a few drops of oil.
 I also cleansed the materia with specific prayers before putting it all together.
-The goal was specific, as it always should be in, in this case, a Cyprianic journey inspired by Saint Cyprian.
+The goal was specific, as it always should be, in this case, a Cyprianic journey.
 Of course set and setting was arranged, along with centering and prayers.
-Once all the materia is set and put together, I look down upon the water, and let my eyes slide into the moment, beginning from the tabula rasa and from there letting the words and symbols take shape.
-If you would like to explore hydromancy, set a purpose for the act, select the tools to use, and the timing desired.
-Some points I want to add are, including astrological timing for the performance, and, if you resonate with crystals and stones, dropping into the water one or two appropriate stones.
+Once all is set and put together, I find a comfortable sitting position and gaze upon the water, letting my eyes slide into the moment.
+Beginning from the blank space, I let the words and symbols take shape.
+If you would like to explore hydromancy, set a purpose for the act, and select the tools to use.
+Some points I want to add are, include astrological timing for the performance, and if you resonate with crystals and stones, drop one into the water, of course appropriate stones for the occasion..

 Augury.
-This is a much simpler art, and there is also an element of spontaneity as the purpose or question plays out in the landscape.
-While you are outside, in a park, with trees, or somewhere overlooking a river or a body of water, or it could be in a city as well.
-Somewhere you can stand or sit, relaxed, without being obtrusive to others, where you are able to be calm and aware.
-Have a specific question in mind, maybe even whisper it (you might look odd if there are people around), and designate a space where the answer will take place.
-Directionality can come into play here, north, south, east, west.
-After having posed the question, chosen the space, sit, and watch.
-Of course, timing is important as well, choose a rough time you are willing to wait for the answer.
-Afterward, watch for the flight of birds as they enter the designated space.
-The color of the bird, and quantity of birds.
+This is a more straightforward art, and there is also an element of spontaneity, as the answer plays out in the landscape.
+While you are outside, in a park, with trees, or somewhere overlooking a river or a body of water, somewhere you can stand or sit relaxed, without being obtrusive to others, hold a specific question in your mind.
+Maybe even whisper it (you might look odd if there are people around).
+Afterward, designate a space where the answer will take place.
+Direction-ality comes into play here, north, south, east, west.
+After having posed the question, chosen the space, sat, and observed, wait.
+Choose an estimate time you are willing to wait for the answer.
+Next, observe for the flight of birds as they enter the designated space.
 Your answer will be received through them.
 Darker birds can be a no, and lighter colored birds a yes, or visa versa.
-Other animals can come into play of course.
-An augury can take on more forms.
-This is evidently a subtler art, but it has its benefits.
-It enhances your connection to the landscape and your surroundings.
+You can also include the character and quantity of the birds.
+Other animals can be considered as well.
+An augury has the potential to take on more forms.
+This is evidently a subtler art, that enhances your connection to your surroundings.

 If any of these two divination techniques interest you, give it a try.
 Stay sharp and present.